dilawar/dilawar.github.io/_posts/2021/2021-05-28-vernaculars-are-not-in-danger.md

 suspect everyone who sends their kids to English medium school while lecturing in public about the health of vernacular.

-I really don't know what is being my point here.
-I hope it resonates with someone.
+The liberal mixing of people have created many anxieties.
 We need to have a healthy attitude about our predicaments.
-I am personally annoyed by the hypocrisy shown by the language warriors these days.
-A language grows if the economy around it grows.
-No amount of emotional appeal can help move the needle.
-Also, I don't think you can force someone to love a
+I get annoyed by the hypocrisy shown by the local language warriors.
+A language grows if the economy around it grows even if the number of its speaker dwindles.
+I'd rather be one of the peacocks than one of the crows anyday.
+I don't think you can force someone to love a
 language: you have to give them something worth loving.
 I remember buying an English-Hindi dictionary after I read the translation of _The Happy Price_ by Oscar Wilde in high school.
 I know many people, some hardcore anti-XYZ, searching for the meaning of Arabic words just to enjoy a